kopptr/svf-acolyte-guild/docs/Feasts and Solemnities/Movable/08 - Good Friday.md

+# Good Friday
-Formally: Celebration of Our Lord's Passion.
+_Celebration of Our Lord's Passion_.

 ## Overview
 Communion Service, with [[#Adoration of the Holy Cross]].